ZoeLeBlanc/zoeleblanc.github.io/_posts/2015-09-28-big-data-cold-war.md

 show_related_posts: true
 square_related: recommend-bigdata
 ---
 Big Data and the Cold War are two things that seem like they should go together.
 Both are big unwieldy entities.
 And both seem to drive scholars a bit batty.
-But with the exception of a few digital history projects, I haven't really ever come across the two together.
+But with the exception of a few digital history projects, I haven't really ever come across the two together.[^1]

-This all changed the past month, when big data and Cold War history did sort of come together for me as I was able to attend two separate conferences on each topic.[^1] Even though the two conferences were quite different in format and subject, I wanted to write and think about them together - kind of a forced engagement - even if it's just in my head, and now on my website.
+This all changed the past month, when big data and Cold War history did sort of come together for me as I was able to attend two separate conferences on each topic.[^2] Even though the two conferences were quite different in format and subject, I wanted to write and think about them together - kind of a forced engagement - even if it's just in my head, and now on my website.
 I’ve written down some of the major questions/problems/shifts that were discussed at these conferences, but what follows is in no way a faithful representation of these conferences (sorry, you’ll have to try and attend them next year).
 Rather, think of this post as my conference doodles come to life - incoherent and shoddily sketched, but hopefully the beginning of something much more.

 I still wanted to write a bit about each conference so I've created little subheadings.
 Feel free to jump ahead if you just want my ideas on the intersections between big data and Cold War history.